• Skip to main content

 For example, a start-up fashion watch company called RumbaTime mailed their watches to style-conscious celebrities.

-Soon after their bright colored watches were appearing in photographs on the wrists of celebrities such as Snoop Dogg and Jaime Pressly.
+Soon after, their bright-colored watches appeared in photographs on the wrists of celebrities such as Snoop Dogg and Jaime Pressly.

-‘Celebrity Marketing’ skyrocketed their sales to over $1 million in sales in their first year!
+‘Celebrity Marketing’ skyrocketed its sales to over $1 million in its first year!

-‘Celebrity marketing’ can work for any type of product and doesn’t necessarily require your typical celebrity.
+‘Celebrity marketing’ can work for any product and doesn’t necessarily require your typical celebrity.

-Sound Oasis who makes the Glo-to-Sleep masks approached sleep expert, Dr. Michael Stevenson and was able to get him to do a study with their product.
+Sound Oasis, which makes the Glo-to-Sleep masks, approached sleep expert Dr. Michael Stevenson and asked him to do a study with their product.

 He then provided an interview and testimonial for them to use.